 Work Smarter, Not Harder

-While both accountants and bookkeepers’ function is often tedious, they don’t always have to be.
+While both accountants and bookkeepers’ function are often tedious, they don’t always have to be.
 Easy access to various documents such as payroll data, general ledger, and tax-related forms makes managing a small business’s finances simpler and more efficient.
 Fingercheck offers a convenient, cloud-based portal where accountants can securely access client payroll data, general ledger, and tax-related forms – all from one place!
 This makes the work of an accountant or bookkeeper much simpler.